 The rest of the world: national and domestic

-GDP (or income) less primary incomes payable to non-resident units plus primary incomes receivable from the rest of the world equals GNI.
+primary incomes receivable from the rest of the world

 National income includes income earned by residents of the national territory, remitted (or deemed to be remitted in the case of direct investment) to the national territory, no matter where the income is earned.

-The term gross refers to the fact that when measuring domestic production capital consumption or depreciation has not been allowed for.
+The term gross means that, when measuring domestic production, capital consumption or depreciation has not been allowed for.

 Net concepts are net of this capital depreciation, for example: